ESA title

 Product description

 ReOrbit Muon is a satellite flight software stack and avionics bundle, which can be seen as a set of services for the satellite.
-Similarly to what an operating system does for computers or smartphones, ReOrbit Muon enables customers to focus on the (EO) application, without needing to care about the underlying layer that is the connection between the application and the satellite.
-The different features of ReOrbit Muon, developed as separate libraries and modules, consolidate into an Application Protocol Interface (API) which interacts with the different (EO) payloads.
+Similarly to what an operating system does for computers or smartphones, ReOrbit Muon enables customers to focus on the EO application, without having to look into the underlying layer that is the connection between application and satellite.
+The different features of ReOrbit Muon, developed as separate libraries and modules, consolidate into an Application Protocol Interface (API) which interacts with the different EO payloads.

 Based around Muon, ReOrbit Gluon is a complete satellite platform with all the subsystems in place to carry and operate a payload in orbit.

-Muon & Gluon enable connecting several (EO) spacecraft together in coordinated constellations, capable of autonomous and synchronized work, coupled with seamless data flow inside and between the satellites and to ground segment.
+Muon & Gluon enable connecting several EO spacecraft together in coordinated constellations, capable of autonomous and synchronized work, coupled with seamless data flow inside and between the satellites, as well as to ground segment.

 Customers can either purchase Muon to be incorporated on their own satellite platform, or they can purchase Gluon as a full-fledged satellite platform.
 In addition, customers get the digital twin of the purchased hardware to a simulator provided by ReOrbit, which allows the customer to de-risk their mission, train their operators, test updates on the flight software configurations and plan procedures related to their mission.

-Payload data flow management module (PDFM) ensures that (EO) data is stored and transferred efficiently and error-free from multiple sources to multiple sinks within the architecture.
+The Payload Data Flow Management module (PDFM) ensures that EO data is stored and transferred efficiently and error-free from multiple sources to multiple sinks within the architecture.

-Attitude and determination control (ADCS) is designed to be actuator and sensor agnostic and allows operators to have a common set of control laws across their constellations, with the possibility of managing a diverse ecosystem of ADCS equipment and tailoring their needs according to mission requirements.
+The Attitude Determination and Control System (ADCS) is designed to be actuator- and sensor –agnostic, and allows operators to have a common set of control laws across their constellations, with the possibility of managing a diverse ecosystem of ADCS equipment and tailoring their needs according to mission requirements.

 Failure Detection, Isolation and Recovery (FDIR) ensures that off-nominal conditions will not spread and escalate into mission-critical failures.
 The FDIR module contains self-diagnostics capabilities to flag long-time off nominal trends and perform automated corrective actions to increase uptime.